DebuggingDelightStudios/deformable-mesh/docs/installation/example.md

 import CaptionWrapper from "@site/src/components/CaptionWrapper";

-We include one drivable car and an example map on which the deformation can be tested.
+We include one drivable car, a static mesh example and an example map on which the deformation can be tested.

 <Tabs className="unique-tabs">
   <TabItem value="car-skeletal" label="Vehicle (Chaos)" default>